 De-pulp your juicer

 It’s easy to forget that electric juicers are traps for all manner of fruit (and therefore, food) particles.
 Keep it clean as a whistle to prevent bacteria buildup (and illness!) by cleaning it thoroughly: disassemble it, wipe out the pulp and discard it, and fill your kitchen sink with hot, soapy water.
-Soak everything but the motor casing for 10 minutes, remove the pieces from the sink, and scrub with a soft toothbrush.
+Soak everything but the motor casing for ten minutes, remove the pieces from the sink, and scrub with a soft toothbrush.
 Dry well, reassemble, and juice for all you’re worth!
-Keep your veggies fresh for longer with these tips.

 Clean your veggies